Troubleshooting SFTP

 Hostname

-or the custom domain for your site, if applicable.
+The hostname should be set to the domain for your site.
 Connecting by specifying an IP address may sometimes work, and we do have customers doing this for specific reasons, but it is not officially supported and we are unable to proceed with helping you troubleshoot if you are doing this.

 Port